 affinity group.
 A named grouping that is in a single data center.
-It can include all the components associated with an application, such as storage, Windows Azure SQL Database instances, and roles.
+It can include all the components associated with an application, such as storage, Microsoft Azure SQL Database instances, and roles.

 autoscaling.
 Automatically scaling an application based on a schedule or on metrics collected from the environment.